-At September 30, 2017 and December 31, 2016, the Company has funds totaling \$243,380, which are required as collateral for letters of credit benefiting its landlords and for credit card processors.
-These funds are reflected in other noncurrent assets on the accompanying unaudited condensed consolidated balance sheets.
+At June 30, 2017 and December 31, 2016, the Company had funds totaling \$243,380, which are required as collateral for letters of credit benefiting its landlords and for credit card processors.
+These funds are reflected in other noncurrent assets on the accompanying condensed consolidated balance sheets.